 - 1. Communicate effectively in writing, verbally and graphically (E). - 2.
 Give oral presentations using a variety of visual aids (E). - 3.
 Be able to organise data (E). - 4.
 Apply mathematical skills (E). - 5.
-Work as a member of a team with loosely defined goals (E).

-- 6. Use information and communications technology (E). - 7.
-Manage resources and time both for themselves and for others (E). - 8.
+Work as a member of a team to closely specified goals(E). - 6.
+Use information and communications technology (E). - 7.
+Manage resources and time (E). - 8.
 Learn independently in familiar and unfamiliar situations with open-mindedness and in the spirit of critical enquiry (E). - 9.
 Learn effectively for the purpose of continuing professional development and in a wider context throughout their career (E).